opengeospatial/geomatics-geotk/README.md

 **Geomatics Utilities - Geotk**

 The `geomatics-geotk` library is used by several [OGC](http://www.opengeospatial.org/) conformance test suites.
-It provides support for processing spatial data and associated metadata using various [Geotk modules](http://www.geotoolkit.org/).
+It provides support for processing spatiotemporal data and associated metadata using various [Geotk modules](http://www.geotoolkit.org/).
 The Geotk 3.x library implements the [GeoAPI v3](http://www.geoapi.org/) interfaces.